 - it is an offence for an employer to allow an employee to carry out the work without the appropriate licence

-- is working under the terms of an exemption granted to the employer under regulation 7.2.2
+- is working under the terms of an exemption granted by the Authority to the employer under reg 538(1);

-- Licence for High-Risk Work application forms can also be collected from Australia Post outlets, downloaded from WorkSafe website or ordered from the Worksafe Advisory Service (03 9641 1444 or 1800 136 089).
+Licence for high-risk work application forms can be collected from Australia Post outlets, downloaded from WorkSafe website or ordered from the Worksafe Advisory Service (03 9641 1444 or 1800 136 089).
 There are different forms for different licences.

 - The full text of the regulations can be viewed and downloaded from the Victorian Legislation and Parliamentary Documents website - click on Victorian Law Today, then on Statutory Rules, and then on "O" to find the Occupational Health and Safety Regulations.

-- WorkSafe Victoria Factsheet on the Licensing and Registration regulations and Guide to Licensing and Registration
+- From the regulator's website: Licences issued by WorkSafe and Guide to Licensing and Registration